 Fairfax University of America does not discriminate on the basis of sex in its education programs or activities.
-Prohibited Conduct under this policy constitutes sex discrimination prohibited by Title IX of the Education Amendments of 1972 (Title IX), sections of the Violence Against Women Reauthorization Act (VAWA), Title

-VII of the Civil Rights Act of 1964 (Title VII), the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), and the Virginia Human Rights Act.
+Prohibited Conduct under this policy constitutes sex discrimination prohibited by Title IX of the Education Amendments of 1972 (Title IX), sections of the Violence Against Women Reauthorization Act (VAWA), Title VII of the Civil Rights Act of 1964 (Title VII), the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), and the Virginia Human Rights Act.

 Title IX prohibits sex discrimination in all aspects of university activities and programs.
 This means that students and employees are entitled to an environment that is free from sex discrimination.
-Both men and women can be victims of sex discrimination and sex discrimination can occur between members of the same or opposite sex.
+Any individual, regardless of their gender or gender identity can be victims of sex discrimination and sex discrimination can occur between members of the same or opposite sex.

-Individuals who have been found to have violated this policy will face disciplinary action up to, and including, termination or expulsion.
+Individuals who have been found to have violated this policy will face disciplinary action up to, and including, suspension, termination, or expulsion.
 It is the responsibility of every member of the university community to create and foster an environment free from sex discrimination.
 As such, all members of the community are encouraged to take reasonable actions to stop or prevent an act of sex discrimination.
 Anyone who takes such actions will receive the full support of FXUA.

-FXUA is committed to maintaining a safe educational and work environment in which no member of the community is, on the basis of sex, gender, sexual orientation, or gender identity, excluded from the participation in, denied the benefits of, or subjected to discrimination in any FXUA program or activity.
+FXUA is committed to maintaining a safe educational and work environment in which no member of the community is, on the basis of sex, gender, sexual orientation, gender identity, or gender expression, excluded from the participation in, denied the benefits of, or subjected to discrimination in any FXUA program or activity.